Deadlines

 Conditions

-The faculty-investigator/mentor must identify undergraduate student(s), who are members of underrepresented populations, to serve as research associates.
+The faculty-investigator/mentor must identify undergraduate student(s) to serve as research associates.

 The students must be involved in all aspects of the proposed research (experimental design, execution, analysis, dissemination of results) of the submitted proposal.